jmcook1186/biosnicar-py/README.md

 ```

 If creating a new environment in this way, please remember to update the prefix in the final line of the file to something appropriate to the new local machine.
 The .yaml file has been tested on Ubuntu 16.04 and 20.04.

+Finally, if you do not wish to install anything on your computer, but you use VSCode and Docker, then you can use the devcontainer config provided to run this code in a remote container.
+This requires the "remote containers" extension to be added to VSCode.
+Further instructions are available here: https://code.visualstudio.com/docs/remote/containers

 ### Running the model
 The model driver and all the core source code can be found in `/src`.
 From the top level directory (`~/BioSNICAR_GO_PY`):